ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **delegation** - indicates domain name delegation with and without the www prefix
    * bit 0 (1) is set for non-prefixed access
    * bit 1 (2) is set for prefixed access
+* **details** - this field contains an EndpointDetails object.
+It's not present by default, but can be enabled by using the "all" paramerer to the `analyze` API call.

 ### EndpointDetails ###